simplesamlphp/xml-security/README.md

 - `SimpleSAML\XMLSecurity\XML\EncryptableElementInterface`
 - `SimpleSAML\XMLSecurity\XML\EncryptedElementInterface`

-Just like in the signature APi, the former signals that an object can be encrypted (and as such requires the implementation of an `encrypt()` method), while the latter means an object is already encrypted (and therefore requires a `decrypt()` method to be implemented).
+Just like in the signature API, the former signals that an object can be encrypted (and as such requires the implementation of an `encrypt()` method), while the latter means an object is already encrypted (and therefore requires a `decrypt()` method to be implemented).
 There is a substantial difference with the signature API though: you need to implement two different classes, one for your